Krastanov/labwebsite/_pages/quantumonboarding.md

 # Quantum Information Onboarding

 This is an assortment of topics in Quantum Information Science.
 Whether you need *deep* knowledge in some of them depends on the subfield you are heading for.
-However, over the first year you would need to build at least a *superficial* understanding of most of these topics.
+However, over the first year as a graduate student you would need to build at least a *superficial* understanding of most of these topics.

 Be careful when searching online for some of the suggested textbooks.
 You probably would stumble upon repositories like [Library Genesis](http://libgen.rs/) that have the entire PDF files, but using them would be an illegal act of piracy.